Indian Studies (IS)

 IS 492.
 Directed Readings in American Indian Studies.
 1-3 Credits.

 Under the direction of American Indian Studies faculty, students will select readings in subjects not covered in sufficient detail in other American Indian Studies classes.
 IS 492 and IS 494 combined may be taken for a maximum of 9 credits; must be taken from at least two different faculty if above 6 credits.
-Prerequisites: Upperclass standing and consent of instructor.
-Repeatable to 9 credits.
+Prerequisite: Upperclass standing and consent of instructor.
+Repeatable to 9.00 credits.
 F,S,SS.

 IS 494.
 Independent Study in American Indian Studies.
 1-3 Credits.

 Under the direction of American Indian Studies faculty, students will engage in independent research projects in American Indian Studies subjects.
 IS 492 and IS 494 combined may be taken for a maximum of 9 credits; must be taken from at least two different faculty if above 6 credits.
-Prerequisites: Upperclass standing and instructor permission.
-Repeatable to 9 credits.
+Prerequisite: Upperclass standing and instructor permission.
+Repeatable to 9.00 credits.
 F,S,SS.